blitline-dev/blitline_gem/README.md

     gem 'blitline'

-*Note: We have changed our recommended method of submitting Blitline jobs to just submitting job hashes instead of building objects through an object model.
-This is because the Blitline API changes and evolves faster than people can/want to update their gems.
-Old ways will still work, they will just not be used in documentation going forward.
-Since Blitline works via a JSON API, it is easier to understand the hierarchy of the job when viewed as a hash.
-(You can find some old object based documentation [here](https://github.com/blitline-dev/blitline/wiki))*

-Learn more about [job hashes](http://www.blitline.com/docs/api) and see some related JSON [examples](http://www.blitline.com/docs/examples)
+You can find comprehensive documentation at http://helpdocs.blitline.com/

-## The new preferred method is as follows:
+## The method is as follows:

 Once the gem is installed, you can start a Rails console and try the following: